Meet us at Embedded World 2023 during 14-16th March at Nuremberg, Germany

 The most effective form of development taking place right now is ADAS.
 Of course, electric and hybrid vehicle innovations are ongoing, and both are crucial for lowering greenhouse gas emissions and the usage of fossil fuels.

-The most crucial part of travel is human safety, which ADAS directly address.
+The most crucial part of travel is human safety, which ADAS directly addresses.
 Every development in ADAS has an evident and definitive impact on preventing injuries and deaths because more than 90% of traffic accidents, injuries, and fatalities result from human mistakes.

 Related Articles